The 7 best recipe apps in 2026 (tested and compared)

 Price: Free with ads. $2.99/month for ad-free.

 Worth it if: You just want to save recipes from websites and don't need planning or cooking features.
-See how Fond compares to Copy Me That or explore Copy Me That alternatives.
+Explore Copy Me That alternatives.

 How to pick the right recipe app

 Do you meal plan?
 If planning your week is important, prioritize apps with a real calendar and shopping list integration.
 Plan to Eat and Fond are strongest here.
-If you just want a recipe box, simpler apps work fine.
+If you just want a digital cookbook app to store and search recipes, simpler apps work fine.

 What devices do you use?
 If you're all Apple, Crouton is gorgeous.
-If you need Android and web, that rules out Crouton.
+The best recipe apps for Android are Fond and Paprika, which cover the most platforms.
+If you need something for iPad specifically, Fond and Crouton both have tablet-optimized layouts.
 If you want to self-host, Mealie is the only option.
-Fond and Paprika cover the most ground across platforms.

 The bottom line